-Some of them are somewhat more nuanced, as in Final Fantasy 10 where a young man is teleported through time by a time manipulating sea monster that has to be kept at bay by religious rites and sacrifices.
+Some of them are somewhat more nuanced, as in Final Fantasy 10, where a young man is teleported through time by a time-manipulating sea monster that has to be kept at bay by religious rites and sacrifices.

-Essentially it’s a big bad thing, the end of the world, the hero saves the day, rides off to the sunset.
+Essentially it’s a big bad thing, the end of the world, the hero saves the day, and rides off to the sunset.
 That’s essentially the plot for most of them.

-It’s the aspect that gives them personality, that makes them seem holistic, that makes them relatable, or people you want to be.
+It’s the aspect that gives them personality, that makes them seem holistic that makes them relatable, or people you want to be.

 The curious truth about these moments, as a writer, is that they always come at the cost of the plot.
 These kinds of tiny touches, where characters sit around a campfire and chat about their dreams or their families, don’t really drive the plot forward.